 The pain will become worse over the next day due to the trauma of the needling and it is useful to continue oral anti-inflammatory medications for the next few days.
 The tennis elbow pain usually subsides and resolves from the 3rd day onwards.
 The pain may recur after a few weeks or months in some patients.
 Such injections are usually limited to 2 times.

 Recalcitrant tennis elbows refer to patients with pain that has failed conservative treatment including pain killers, cortisone injections and physiotherapy.

 Traditional Open Method:

-Traditional surgical treatment for tennis elbow involves a large incision measuring about 5 to 6 cm centred over the lateral epicondyle of the elbow.
+Traditional surgical treatment for tennis elbow in Singapore involves a large incision measuring about 5 to 6 cm centred over the lateral epicondyle of the elbow.
 The surgeon split the overlying ECRL (extensor carpi radialis longus) to expose the ECRB (extensor carpi radialis brevis) below.
 The surgeon releases the ECRB tendon insertion off the lateral epicondyle and burr the bone at the insertion of the tendon.

 Most patients have some problems achieving good range of elbow motion post-operatively initially due to the pain from the large incision and trauma to the muscles.
 Time away from work is usually in the region of weeks to months.

 The main aim of tennis elbow surgery is to release the ECRB tendon off the lateral epicondyle.
 As this tendon is the deepest structure from the skin, it makes sense to approach it from the inside rather than through the skin and muscles.

 Elbow arthroscopy is a fast and easy way to approach the ECRB tendon from the inside of the elbow joint.
 This procedure is done under general anaesthesia and it takes about 25 to 30 minutes to complete.